grafana/pyroscope/docs/sources/ingest-and-analyze-profile-data/profiling-types/_index.md

 ---
-title: Understanding profiling types and their uses in Pyroscope
+title: Understand profiling types and their uses in Pyroscope
-menuTitle: Understanding profiling types
+menuTitle: Understand profiling types
 description: Learn about the different profiling types available in Pyroscope and how to effectively use them in your application performance analysis.
 weight: 30
 keywords: